Dir. Mame Campbell in circle time

 The school occupies the building late August through mid-June.
 The school moves out in June and the building is used during the summer months for the Silver Tree Day Camp.

 Glenridge Co-op maintains a garden plot at a community garden at the rim of the canyon.
 Children in the PM program periodically hike to the garden to plant, water, weed and harvest.
-The garden can also be accessed by car and is located at at the end of Crags Court in Glen Park.
-It is a plot in a Community Garden run by SLUG, (San Francisco League of Urban Gardeners).
+The plot is within the San Francisco Community Gardens Program.

 Glen Canyon was established as a San Francisco Park in 1922 and is bounded by Bosworth, O’Shaugnessy Elk Streets and Diamond Heights Blvd in the Glen Park neighborhood of San Francisco.
 Islais Creek runs through the canyon, right past Glenridge Co-op.
 It is one of the only above ground creeks in all of San Francisco.